andrewallred/allez/README.md

 # Allez

 Allez is a Node tool to upload GoQuest games to OGS for AI analysis.
-GoQuest is probably the most active 9x9 Go community online, however the fast pace of games and the lack of review tools can at times be a hindrance to learning.
+GoQuest is the most active 9x9 Go community online, however the fast pace of games and the lack of review tools can at times be a hindrance to learning.
 Allez uploads your GoQuest games to OGS enabling you to use OGS's powerful AI analysis tools as well as its branching and version capabilities.

 ![Goban](/goban.jpg)

 ## Setup

-Setup is a bit of a bear, but at a high level Allez runs as a Node cron job every 3 minutes and is easily hostable in Heroku.
+Setup is a bit of a bear, but put simply Allez runs as a Node cron job every 3 minutes and is easily hostable in Heroku.
 Allez needs a few different pieces of information to access your GoQuest and OGS accounts.
 You can find the needed fields in the sample.env file.

 ```
 GQ_PROFILE_MESSAGE=